Tillsten/skultrafast/README.rst

 .. image:: https://travis-ci.org/Tillsten/skultrafast.svg?branch=master
     :target: https://travis-ci.org/Tillsten/skultrafast

-**WARNING!
-THE PROJECT IS A RESTRUCTURING PHASE AND NOT VERY USABLE FOR NEW USERS!**

 What is skultrafast?
 ====================
 Skultrafast stands for scikit.ultrafast and is an python package which aims